Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

     - In This stage, waiting to get **ARCO Clearance** on Vacation Settlement, Once ARCO complete the Clearance on Settlement, then it will moved to Required stage.

-      - In **ARCO Clearance**, Waiting to complete the process in **Finance Department**, If The Finance Depart complete the process, then it will move to **Waiting for Travel** stage
+      - In **ARCO Clearance**, Waiting to complete the process in **Finance Department** Approval, If The Finance Depart complete the process, then it will move to **Waiting for Travel** stage

     -  **In Case and Task Management**, Leave Request will move to **"Approved for Payment"** stage.

-       -  Once User Approved from Finance Department in HRM, Then it will moved to **Visa Requested Stage** in Case and Task Management.
+       -  Once User Approved from Finance Department, Then it will moved to **Visa Requested Stage** in Case and Task Management.

-    - ARCO Clearance is **optional** for employee, it will process who requested the Clearance for settlement in Case and Task Management.
+    - ARCO Clearance is **Optional** for Employee, it will process who requested the Clearance for settlement in Case and Task Management.

-    - Otherwise this clearance stage will be **skipped** and moved completed stage.
+    - Otherwise This Clearance stage will be **Skipped** and moved completed stage.

     - **User can move the request to required stage**,